Aperture – The Pupil of the Camera

 Brightness

-Lower f-stop increases the aperture diameter, letting in more light.
-As f-stop number is increased, the amount of light entering the aperture reduces.
+A lower f-stop increases the aperture diameter, allowing more light to enter.
+Increasing the f-stop number reduces the amount of light passing through the aperture.

 aperture brightness